 Jessica’s work primarily involves first-party property disputes, and she has developed significant skill in this area.
-Further, her experience in federal court exceeds that of most of her peers, enabling her to aggressively, effectively and confidently cross-examine arsonists, investigators, water mitigation contractors, roofing contractors and other similar witnesses.
+Further, her experience in federal court exceeds that of most of her peers, enabling her to aggressively, effectively and confidently cross-examine arsonists, investigators, water mitigation contractors, roofing contractors and other witnesses.

-That being said, Jessica has significant experience defending insureds in tort litigation, including slip and falls, intentional act cases and dog bite cases, among others.
+Jessica has significant experience defending insureds in tort litigation, including slip and falls, intentional act cases and dog bite cases, among others.

 Jessica makes a substantial effort to understand the position of each of her clients.
 She also brings to her work a technical and scientific background that helps her understand the complex issues in a claim.
 She has developed a detailed understanding of mitigation guidelines, protocols, roofing provisions, building codes, engineering papers, publications and other sources that inform her cross-examinations.